Let’s imagine you wake up one morning and head out to work. As you approach your vehicle, you try to open your car with your key.

 There you have it.
 You know eight plausible scenarios when your key turns but doesn’t open the car door.
 The various fixes might help if you find yourself in one of these unfortunate emergency situations.

-However, in general, consult your car mechanic or an automotive locksmith to address these problems.
+However, in general, consult your car mechanic or an automotive locksmith to address these matters.
 They are the experts and know how to help.

 This may be a little expensive.
 While some fixes will cost you next to nothing, replacing an entire lock system will put you out of pocket by between $75 and $300.

-If you can’t access your car with the regular fob, there could be several underlying issues.
-The most likely is a dead key or car battery.
+If you can’t access your car with the regular fob, there could be several underlying problems.
+The most probable is a dead key or car battery.